davidsbatista/BREDS/README.md

     Pfizer;New York
     Google;Mountain View
     Microsoft;Redmond

-`--similarity=0.6` and `--confidence=0.6` are parameters controlling similarity and confidence thresholds.

 The output of the process is a file `relationships.jsonl`, containing the extracted relationships, you can pretty print them with 'jq' in the terminal `jq '.' < relationships.jsonl`